centreon/centreon-documentation/versioned_docs/version-23.10/administration/secure-platform.md

 > These rules are currently in **beta mode** and can be activated.
 > You can activate them by following this procedure.
 If you detect a problem,
-> it is possible to disable SELinux globally and to send us your feedback in
+> you can disable SELinux globally and send us your feedback in
 > order to improve our rules on [Github](https://github.com/centreon/centreon).

 ### SELinux Overview